s5uishida/open5gs_5gc_ueransim_framed_routing_sample_config/README.md

 The built simulation environment is as follows.

 <img src="./images/network-overview.png" title="./images/network-overview.png" width=1000px></img>

+The following figure shows the netns and veth pairs within VM3.

 <img src="./images/netns-overview.png" title="./images/netns-overview.png" width=1000px></img>

 The 5GC / UE / RAN used are as follows.